uc-cdis/NDE_Dictionaries/README.md

 ## Data Dictionary Structure

-The Data Model covers all of the nodes within the as well as the relationships between the different types of nodes.
+The Data Model covers all of the nodes within as well as the relationships between the different types of nodes.
 All of the nodes in the data model are strongly typed and individually defined for a specific data type.
 For example, submitted files can come in different forms, such as aligned or unaligned reads; within the model we have two separately defined nodes for